You are here: Home > Your visit > Patient leaflets > Your Electronic Prescription Service (EPS) outpatient prescription

 Patient Advice and Liaison Service (PALS)

-If you have concerns or wish to give feedback about services, your care or treatment, you can contact the PALS office on the Ground Floor of the hospital just behind the main reception.
+If you have concerns or would like to provide feedback about services, your care or treatment, please contact the Patient Advice and Liaison Service (PALS).

 Chelsea site